Revised 28th September, 2013

 - Tactical Lift

 When a ball is deliberately raised in a legitimate manner anywhere on the pitch the umpire should decide upon its merits as advised in the Rules Interpretations of the Rule Book.
 This form of play is used for tactical purposes, often to reverse the opposing defence.
 In general, it is fair to say that players who raise the ball in this manner, usually by scooping, consciously try to avoid danger to anyone in the flight path of the ball.
 The umpire is therefore seeking reasons why such a raised ball SHOULD be penalised.
 A player receiving a dropping ball should be given time and space in which safely to do so without real or threatened interference from an opponent.
-(Rule 13.1.3 c “Players shall not approach within 5 metres of a player receiving a falling aerial ball until it has been played and is on the ground.”) (this is very loosely applied, now opponents approach without penalty to within 5m of the receiving player as soon as the ball is played) Note that the ball, having been intentionally lifted in this way, may not fall into the circle.(no longer applicable, flicks and scoops may be played into the circle)
+(Rule 13.1.3 c “Players shall not approach within 5 metres of a player receiving a falling aerial ball until it has been played and is on the ground.”) (this is very loosely applied, now opponents approach without penalty to within playing distance of the ball or the receiving player as soon as the ball is played) Note that the ball, having been intentionally lifted in this way, may not fall into the circle.(no longer applicable, flicks and scoops may be played into the circle)

 On the other hand, the ball is often raised accidentally, usually by a stick interfering with the flight of the ball, rather than by any deliberate attempt to play it.(????)
 In such circumstances, the ball is likely to fly upwards in an unpredictable trajectory, thus being both dangerous in itself and likely to cause danger.
 A ball hit some 15 cm in the air into a crowded circle is an example.
 The Umpire, therefore, is likely to be seeking reasons why this raised ball should NOT be penalised but should wait to determine whether this actual danger.. (? unfinished)

 No matter where on the field the ball is raised, and no matter what the circumstances of the lift, the umpire must always judge whether a player has been genuinely endangered in any of the ways described.
 Umpires should be on their guard against players who simulate ducking out of the way of raised balls simply to try to “con” them into thinking that such a ball is dangerous.
 Similarly, umpires should not be misled by defenders, often in goal, who allow themselves to be hit by the ball so as to be able to claim that the shot was dangerous. (apparently now adopted as the standard thinking about ‘Legitimate evasive action) The same standards of judgement must be applied wherever and whenever the ball is raised.
-It is therefore important that umpires recognise, and agree before each game according to the level and playing conditions of that game, what is the likely distance inside which those particular players are likely to have to defend their own persons instead of playing the ball properly.(ignored if player more than 5m from ball) Other factors need to be considered for raised shots at goal, however.
+It is therefore important that umpires recognise, and agree before each game according to the level and playing conditions of that game, what is the likely distance inside which those particular players are likely to have to defend their own persons instead of playing the ball properly.(ignored if a player is more than 5m from ball) Other factors need to be considered for raised shots at goal, however.

 RAISED SHOTS AT GOAL IN OPEN PLAY

 The goal is there to be shot at.
 The goalkeeper is well-protected and has no grounds for protest about high shots at goal.
 So far as any other defenders are concerned, if they stand in the goal to defend high shots, they must accept the penalty if the ball hits them contrary to Rule 13.1.2 b (“Players shall not intentionally stop, kick, propel, pick up, throw or carry the ball with any part of their bodies.”).
 They can be said, perhaps, to have arrogated to themselves the duty of goalkeeper without having goalkeeper’s privileges.
 High shots include hits, flicks and scoops. (note the assumption made that a defender who is hit with the ball had the intention to be so hit) Having said this, it must nevertheless be remembered that no player should ever be put to the necessity of self-defence, and that includes goalkeepers.
 Although properly protected, goalkeepers can still be injured by balls projected at them from so short a range and in such a manner that they are unable to adopt a naturally protective posture.
-In high level games, with physically fit, young, skilled players, it is possible that the minimum safe distance for a rising shot is about (than)?
-3 metres.
+In high level games, with physically fit, young, skilled players, it is possible that the minimum safe distance for a rising shot is about (than) 3 metres.
 In less skilled games, that distance will probably be not less than 9 metres and could be more (reaction times have nothing to do with skill, Gawley confuses anticipation with reaction) .
 In all cases, the distances may increase dependent on other circumstances, not least whether the players defending the goal have a clear view of the whole flight of the ball from the moment that it is first propelled upwards.
 Judgement of what is dangerous must necessarily be subjective (That is not entirely true: height and distance are objective criteria which are actual and readily estimated by eye to a high degree of accuracy, and are thus suitable for the making of consistent decisions regarding a dangerously played ball .
 Subjective judgements are matters of opinion rather than of measurement e.g. “a ball velocity that could cause injury”, which is not a difficult subjective judgement or, where it is relevant, “intent” , which may be very difficult to discern.
 Fortunately intent where there is dangerous play is irrelevant ).
 Perhaps the soundest advice for the umpire is to consider that any raised ball is dangerous unless proved otherwise.
 In general, it is probably fair to say that a rising ball that would not be permitted on the grounds of safety in the outfield should not be permitted, for the same reasons, in the circle, whether for a shot at goal or, indeed, for clearing a shot at goal – a goalkeeper’s kick, for example.
 The exception is that the intentionally raised hit is permitted in the circle for a shot at goal; otherwise the same parameters apply.
 Note, however, that this advice is concerned mainly with high shots in OPEN PLAY.
-In these circumstances, there are usually few players in the circle and, as often as not, the shot is made in a one-on-one situation (this may have been true before the Off-side Rule was abolished but is no longer) .
+In these circumstances, there are usually few players in the circle and, as often as not, the shot is made in a one-on-one situation (this may have been true before the Off-side Rule was abolished in 1997) .
 During Penalty Corners, where numbers of players are required by the Rules to operate within the circle, other considerations apply, all concerned primarily with Safety.

 RAISED SHOTS AT GOAL AT PENALTY CORNERS AND FROM CORNERS